 Skip Nav Destination

 Article| March 01 1977

 Freeze-fracture studies of the developing cell surface.
-II.
-Particle-free membrane blisters on glutaraldehyde-fixed corneal fibroblasts are artefacts.
+I. The plasmalemma of the corneal fibroblast.

 Download citation file: